valdiman/PUF_PAS_Model/README.md

 The current PUF_PAS_Effective_Volume_ModelMERRA.R and PUF_PAS_Effective_Volume_ModelVFinal.R scripts are set for O'Hare International Airport, Chicago, as an example, with start_date = "2018-12-01 01:00:00" and end_date = "2019-01-10 01:00:00", corresponding to the deployment time of the PUF-PAS.

+---

-Step-by-Step User Guide
+## Step-by-Step User Guide

 New to the PUF-PAS model?
-See the Step-by-Step User Guide for instructions on downloading, setting up, and running the model in RStudio.
+See the [Step-by-Step User Guide](PUF-PAS_Model_Step-by-Step_Guide_R_V01.pdf) for detailed instructions on downloading, setting up, and running the model in RStudio.